-The phases of the stress-strain diagram
+The phases of the stress-strain diagram for spring steel

 With the four phases in the stress-strain diagram, the elastic deformation limit (yield strength “Rp”), the plastic deformation limit (tensile strength “Rm”), the necking range and the breaking limit can be read.